MicrosoftDocs/windows-dev-docs/hub/apps/windows-dotnet-maui/walkthrough-first-app.md

 ## Introduction

-In this tutorial, you'll learn how to create and run your first .NET MAUI app for Windows in Visual Studio 2022 17.3.
+In this tutorial, you'll learn how to create and run your first .NET MAUI app for Windows in Visual Studio 2022 (17.3 or later).
 We will add some [MVVM Toolkit](/dotnet/communitytoolkit/mvvm/) features from the [.NET Community Toolkit](/dotnet/communitytoolkit/introduction) to improve the design the default project.

 ## Setting up the environment